Nasun7098/Robots/README.md

   Be able to run python and input text

 Description :
   You've arriven in "The Trailer Park".
-A communon with questionable practices and laws.
+A commune with questionable practices and laws.
 You're a worker collecting gears to make mechanoids ...robots (Don't tell Gerald I said that).

 Future plans :